folio-org/folio-org.github.io/guides/using-nightmare.md

 ## Some hints

-1. In tests, you should use **CSS** selectors instead of **[data-test...]** attributes, cause these attributes will be stripped from the production build and therefore are unavailable when the integration tests run against folio-testing or folio-snapshot.
+In tests, you should use **CSS** selectors instead of **[data-test...]** attributes, cause these attributes will be stripped from the production build and therefore are unavailable when the integration tests run against folio-testing or folio-snapshot.

-1. Always check the current state of the back-end, cause some dependencies may cause unexpected behavior. (the possible way is to destroy and restart vagrant before running tests)
+Always check the current state of the back-end, cause some dependencies may cause unexpected behavior. (the possible way is to destroy and restart vagrant before running tests)

-1. You can check out what is going on by:
+Follow the operation by:
 * providing the **--show** option:
  ```code
 yarn test-int --show